|

 congressional staffers, employees of the government’s various intelligence

 agencies or presidential appointees who require Senate confirmation.
-How has the number of federal

-workers changed over time?
 In absolute terms, it has risen fairly steadily for decades.

 In November 2000, federal employment – excluding the Postal Service – stood